GriffW/Garmin-Applications/README.md

 [Store Link](https://apps.garmin.com/en-US/apps/42155349-ebb2-45c3-930e-51bbea912fa6)

 ### Application Info
-GPS Metrics shows you, at a glance, your current direction, heading, speed, g-force, and Coordinates.
+GPS Metrics shows you, at a glance, your current direction, track (movement heading), speed, g-force, and Coordinates.

 All measures are accessed from the same screen.
 The units of altitude, coordinates, and speed can be chosen.